Nothing for middle class, poor in Union Budget, says Rahul Gandhi

 -

-Congress leader Rahul Gandhi on Tuesday dubbed the Union Budget for 2022-23 as a "zero-sum budget", saying it has nothing for the salaried, middle class and the poor.
+Congress leader Rahul Gandhi on Tuesday alleged that the government had delivered a "zero-sum budget" that has nothing for the middle class, farmers and the poor, drawing a derisive response from Union ministers who suggested that the opposition leader had not understood the "futuristic" measures.

-His comments came soon after Finance Minister Nirmala Sitharaman presented the Union Budget in Parliament
+As the two sides exchanged barbs, the opposition party also hit out at Finance Minister Nirmala Sitharaman, accusing her of insulting the people of Uttar Pradesh with her remarks and demanding that she apologise to them.

+"There is despair all around our country, our youth have no future and once again the Modi govt's budget completely ignores this painful reality. #Budget2022," Gandhi said in a post on Instagram.

 "M0di G0vernment's Zer0 Sum Budget!
-Nothing for - Salaried class, Middle class, the poor and deprived, Youth, Farmers and MSMEs," Gandhi said on Twitter.
+Nothing for - Salaried class, Middle class, the poor and deprived, Youth, Farmers and MSMEs (sic)," he said on Twitter.

+Minister of State for Finance Pankaj Chaudhary, who is also an MP from Uttar Pradesh, said "probably, Rahul Gandhi did not understand the budget, which is futuristic".

+Reacting to Chaudhary's remarks on Rahul Gandhi, Finance Minister Sitharaman said, "I think he (Chaudhary) has given that typical UP-type of an answer which is good enough for an MP who ran away from UP."

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)